janaquino8/janaquino8/README.md

-## Hello everyone! 👋
+# Hello everyone!
+I'm Jan! 👋

-Jan Aquino here.
 I am an undergraduate student from De La Salle University, taking a Bachelor of Science in Computer Science Major in Software Technology degree.

+I have a great interest in exploring the world of computer science and participating in extracurricular organizations.

 This is where I upload my programming projects, whether academic-related or personal.
 Stay tuned!